lium-lst/nmtpytorch/INSTALL.md

 ## Anaconda Python (Recommended)

+Replace below `<VER>` with 8, 9.0 or 9.1 depending on your nVidia driver version:

 ```
 $ conda update --all
 $ git clone --recursive https://github.com/lium-lst/nmtpytorch.git
-$ conda env create -f nmtpytorch/environment.yml
+$ conda env create -f nmtpytorch/environment-cuda<VER>.yml
 ```

 This should create a `conda` environment called `nmtpy` with all of the dependencies installed inside.

-NOTE: The `environment.yml` file specifically installs `torch 0.3.1` with CUDA9.
-If you want to use CUDA8, you can modify the file to install instead the CUDA8 `.whl`.

 ## Virtualenv